 WATER REPLENISHMENT PROGRAM

-Strengthen the water resilience of your production sites and territories through Nature-based Solutions.
-Sustainably support the water cycles of the watersheds your operations depend on.
+Strengthen the water resilience of your production sites and operating regions through nature-based solutions.
+Contribute to the long-term health of the watersheds your business depends on.

 PHYSICAL RISKS

-Risks related to water availability and water quality that can directly affect business continuity
+Risks related to water availability and water quality that can directly impact business continuity

 REGULATORY RISKS

-Risks linked to the company’s regulatory environment and its ability to comply with current or upcoming water-related regulations
+Risks linked to evolving regulatory requirements and your ability to comply

 REPUTATIONAL RISKS